- Category: At Work

 - Permission to use the corresponding Healthy Workplace Recognition Program award-level logo

-On May 21st, 2013 - Mayor Julian Castro, the Mayor's Fitness Council and the San Antonio Business Group on Health recognized San Antonio employers for their work in improving their employees' health through their woksite wellness initiatives.
-The employers listed below were awarded either bronze, silver or gold in one of two worksite categories; Small Worksite (up to 200 employees) or Medium to Large Worksite (more than 200 employees).
-Employer's recognized proved senior management support of employer-sponsored wellness programs and provided examples of company culture that encouraged health and wellness, health promotion and education, physical activity, nutrition, smoking and tobacco cessation, and employer-sponsored health benefits.
+The San Antonio Business Group on the Health (SABGH), in collaboration with the Mayor's Fitness Council recognized San Antonio businesses through the 2014 Healthy Workplace Recognition Program.
+Employers were recognized for their work to improve employees' health through their worksite wellness initiative and awarded a bronze, silver or gold-level recognition in two categories.
+To meet these standards, employers must prove senior management support of employer-sponsored wellness programs and provide examples of company culture that encourages health and wellness, health promotion and education, physical activity, nutrition, smoking and tobacco cessation, and employer-sponsored health benefits.

 Small Workplace Category (up to 200 employees)